Skip to content

 Frequently Asked Questions

-Yes, VS Code is completely free and open-source under the MIT license, with 183,337 GitHub stars and distributed binaries for macOS, Windows, and Linux.
+Yes, Visual Studio Code is completely free and open source under the MIT license, with 183,000+ GitHub stars and binaries available for macOS, Windows, Linux, and the web.
+Microsoft has maintained the free model since the 2015 release.

-VS Code vs Cursor in 2026 -- which should I use?
+Visual Studio Code vs Cursor in 2026: which should I use?

-How do I add AI features to VS Code?
+How do I add AI features to Visual Studio Code?

-GitHub Copilot is built-in and free with a GitHub account; install Cline or Continue.dev extensions from the marketplace for Claude, GPT-4o, or local models.
+GitHub Copilot is built into Visual Studio Code and free with a GitHub account (2,000 completions and 50 chats per month).
+For more options, install the Cline or Continue.dev extensions from the Microsoft marketplace to use Claude, GPT-4o, or local models directly inside the editor.

-VS Code runs on macOS, Windows, Linux desktops, and the web via vscode.dev with full extension support.
+Visual Studio Code by Microsoft runs on macOS, Windows, and Linux desktops, plus the web via vscode.dev with full extension support.
+The same UX, keybindings, and extension marketplace work across all four platforms.

 What is Visual Studio Code?

-Visual Studio Code is Open-source AI code editor for multi-agent development.
+Visual Studio Code is Your home for multi-agent development.

 Who should use Visual Studio Code?